thomasklbg/thomasklbg.github.io/_pages/about.md

 Before, I studied Mathematics at the University of Münster and the University of British Columbia where I was advised by [Gerold Alsmeyer](https://www.uni-muenster.de/Stochastik/en/Arbeitsgruppen/Alsmeyer/index.shtml), [Zakhar Kabluchko](https://scholar.google.com/citations?user=ZYBsQucAAAAJ&hl=en), and [Ed Perkins](https://personal.math.ubc.ca/~perkins/perkins.html).
 -->

-My research interests broadly span topics in reinforcement learning and algorithmic game theory, and I'm particularly interested in their combination (e.g., learning in games, online mechanism design).
+My research interests broadly span topics in reinforcement learning and algorithmic game theory.
+I'm especially interested in problems at their intersection such as learning in games and incentive-aware learning.
 Feel free to reach out if you'd like to chat about these or any related topics.